 Purpose of the Labour Force Survey

 Acquiring new or updated knowledge on the labour market status of the Danish population is of vital importance to a modern society like Denmark.
 An important condition for this is the investigation of the labour market situation.
 Often, knowledge concerning the labour market situation in Denmark can only be acquired through direct contact with the population.
-This is why Statistics Denmark, in cooperation with Epinion and SFI Survey conduct a continuous survey on the labour market status of the population.
+This is why Statistics Denmark, in cooperation with Epinion conduct a continuous survey on the labour market status of the population.

 The survey is conducted in all EU-member states, and it is used internationally, amongst others by the EU, the OECD, and the ILO.
 The survey is used nationally by researchers, politicians, ministries, trade unions and other parties of the labour market as well as others who are interested in the labour market.

 The survey is primarily conducted to describe the labour market status of the Danish population and it includes people in the age 15-74 years who are part of the labour market as well as those outside the labour market.
 Among other things, the survey aims to:

 - Illustrate the number of people employed, unemployed, undergoing education, in retirement etc.

 - Illustrate the population.s fields and levels of education and which courses the population is currently attending.